 Leaf gall on the wild grape, Vitis riparia, induced by the Phylloxera aphid, Daktulosphaira vitifoliae at different developmental stages.

 Current work employs RNAseq to develop a picture of transcription during gall development.
 We expect to find expression of genes involved in reproduction statistically over-represented in this data set.
 The number and identity of these genes should tell us to what extent a gall resembles flowers or fruits compared with leaves, and may provide clues to the signals involved in eliciting galls.

 Once we have finished interpreting transcriptome results in the context of reproductive development, we will return to the data to see what gene expression patterns can tell us about chemical signals – hormones – that may be involved.
 The literature is replete with demonstration that levels of auxin, cytokinins, gibberellins, abscisic acid, and jasmonate in galls differ from those in ungalled tissues.
-We plan chemical analyses of hormone concentrations to link with gene expression evidence.
+Melanie Body plan chemical analyses of hormone concentrations to link with gene expression evidence.
 These patterns may tell us something about the insect’s elicitors.
 For example, elevated expression of hormone-responsive genes at the same time as depressed expression of biosynthesis genes may suggest that the given hormone is being supplied by the insect.
 We plan to sample insect heads and/or saliva as well.
 Eventually we will attempt to manipulate activity of key hormones pharmacologically during insect bioassays.

 We are passing sequences of key reproductive genes to the Gray lab for production of transgenics.
 When those are established, we will be doing bioassays with the insects.
 Plants with modified expression of LFY have been created and should be ready for bioassay trials sometime in 2015.